-- If x and y are classes, and x is not a subclass of y, and y is not a subclass of x, then the intersection type x&y is equivalent to Nothing. - If x is an interface, the intersection type x&Null is equivalent to Nothing. - If x is an interface, and y is a final class, and y is not a subtype of x, then the intersection type x&Y is equivalent to Nothing. - If X<T> is invariant in its type parameter T, and the distinct types A and B do not involve type parameters, then X&X is equivalent to Nothing.
+- If x and y are classes, and x is not a subclass of y, and y is not a subclass of x, then the intersection type x&y is equivalent to Nothing. - If x is an interface, the intersection type X&Null is equivalent to Nothing. - If x is an interface, and y is a final class, and y is not a subtype of x, then the intersection type x&y is equivalent to Nothing. - If X<T> is invariant in its type parameter T, and the distinct types A and B do not involve type parameters, then X&X is equivalent to Nothing. - If x is a subtype of a type A and Y is a subtype of a type B, where A and B are distinct cases of an enumerated type, then the intersection type X&Y is equivalent to Nothing.